shoelace-style/shoelace/docs/components/select.md

 ### Prefix Icons

-Use the `prefix` slot to add an icon.
+Use the `prefix` slot to prepend an icon to the control.

 ```html preview
 <sl-select placeholder="Small" size="small" clearable>